 Raintree House is a large colonial inspired building with open veranda and shaded by beautiful rain-trees.
 These large hotel rooms, are the perfect little hideaway, located just a short walk to the resort pool, restaurant and beach.
 Each room can sleep up to 3 people with one king size bed and one single bed.
-Children under 15 years of age are not permitted are not permitted in the upstairs level.
-38sq m / 410 sq ft
+Children under 15 years of age are not permitted.
+38sq m/410 sq ft